Software monitoring with CQFlexMon

 It is also easy to locate unauthorised software installations on workstations for:

-• Cracked – protection bypassed licences
+• Cracked – protection bypassed licenses

-• Trial licences
+• Trial licenses

-• 'Not For Resale’ (NFR) licences
+• 'Not For Resale’ (NFR) licenses

-• 'Not Issued by [Vendor Name]' licences
+• 'Not Issued by [Vendor Name]' licenses

-• Educational licences
+• Educational licenses

-The controlled use of software is fundamentally about the precise allocation of licences according to need, and complete buttoning-down of your licence situation.
+The controlled use of software is fundamentally about the precise allocation of licenses according to need, and complete buttoning-down of your licence situation.
 CQFlexMon enables you to do this with confidence, but that’s just the start point of something altogether more exciting that arises from licence monitoring.

 CQFlexMon provides by a set of modules from which you can select those most pertinent to the way you run your business.
 It’s flexible, easy to use, and will prove invaluable in enhancing your internal efficiencies while reducing that troublesome non-compliance risk.
-There are three other blogs to look at regarding the value you’ll gain from CQFlexMon’s robust and data-driven licence monitoring tools:

 To discuss any aspect of your licensing concerns, please get in touch with us at info@symetri.co.uk.
 Take a look at CQFlexMon here.